 Table 4.
+Example of Risk Adjustment for Optimal Diabetes Care Using Payer Mix

-Example of Risk Adjustment for Optimal Diabetes Care (ODC) Using Payer Mix
+Table 4.
+Example of Risk Adjustment for Optimal Diabetes Care Using Payer Mix

 Unadjusted Rates

-Private/Commercial Minnesota health care programs/ Uninsured/Self-

-insurance pay Medicare Total
+Commercial Medicare Minnesota Health Care Programs, Uninsured, and Self-pay Total

 Clinic A

-Number of patients 250 50 100 400
+Number of patients 250 100 50 400

-Percent meeting measure 65% 45% 55% 60% ^a
+Percent meeting measure (score) 65% 55% 45% 60% ^a

 Clinic B

-Number of patients 100 100 200 400
+Number of patients 100 200 100 400

-Percent meeting measure 65% 45% 55% 55%
+Percent meeting measure (score) 65% 55% 45% 55%

-Statewide average Percent distribution of
+Statewide average

-patients ^b 47.6% 18.3% 34.0% 100%
+Percent distribution of patients ^b 44.8% 37.6% 17.6% 100%

 Rates Adjusted to Statewide Average Payer Mix

-Clinic A • 58%
+Clinic A 58%

-Clinic B 58%
+Clinic B · - 58%

 ^aTotal unadjusted scores are calculated by summing the product of the number of patients and the percent meeting a measure for each payer and dividing the results by the total number of patients.
-For example, for Clinic A the calculation would be as follows: [(250 0.65) + (50 0.45) + (100 0.55)] / (250 + 50 + 100) = 0.6.
+For example, for Clinic A the calculation would be as follows: [(250 0.65) + (100 0.55) + (50 0.45)] / (250 + 100 + 50) = 0.6.

 Risk adjustment for payer mix is calculated as follows: each clinic's score for each payer type is multiplied by the statewide average distribution of patients by the corresponding payer type.
 The statewide average distribution by payer type used for risk adjustment is updated annually to correspond with the year of the clinic level measure.
-For the example in table 4, each clinic's private insurance score is multiplied by 0.476 (the percentage of patients statewide with private insurance), the Minnesota Health Care Programs/uninsured/self-pay score is multiplied by 0.183, and the Medicare score is multiplied by 0.34.
+For the example in table 4, each clinic's commercial insurance score is multiplied by 0.448 (the percentage of patients statewide with commercial insurance), the Medicare score is multiplied by 0.376, and the Minnesota Health Care Programs, uninsured, and self-pay score is multiplied by 0.176, and.
 By applying this adjustment, Clinic A and Clinic B achieve the same overall quality score (58 percent), which more accurately reflects that they provide the same quality performance for similar populations.